Microchip-MPLAB-Harmony/bootloader_apps_ethernet/apps/udp_bootloader/readme.md

 - This is a test application which resides from
     - The end of bootloader size in device flash memory for SAM devices
-    - The end of bootloader size in Program Flash memory for PIC32MK and PIC32MX devices
+    - The end of bootloader size in Program Flash memory for PIC32MX devices
     - The start of Program Flash memory for PIC32MZ devices
 - It will be loaded into flash memory by bootloader application
 - It blinks an LED and provides console output